electron/build-tools/README.md

 ## Getting the Code and Building Electron

-After installing build-tools, you can run a new Electron build with this command:
+You can run a new Electron build with this command:

 ```sh
 # The 'Hello, World!' of build-tools: get and build `master`